JohnTigue/idots/README.md

-## Outbreak Time Series Project
+## IDOTS Project
 This project is about infectious disease outbreaks, specifically their time series data.
 This is an attempt to come up with a Web-native data standard for such data.
+IDOTS is an acronym for Infectious Disease Outbreak Time Series.
+This project is about connecting the IDOTS on the Web.

 The project also involves producing open source Web software for interacting with the data standard.
 For example, the Omolumeter is a Web visualizer of outbreak time series data.
 A live Omoluter demo (using 2014 Ebola data) is at [omolumeter.com](http://omolumeter.com).